bellatrijuliana/project-progate-course/README.md

 # 🌐 Progate Landing Page Clone

-A recreation of the **Progate** homepage — an online coding learning platform — built with pure HTML & CSS.
+A recreation of the **Progate** homepage, an online coding learning platform, built with pure HTML & CSS.
 This is my very first web development project.

 ---